Condado Beach#10 in Best Things To Do in Puerto Rico

-If you're staying in San Juan there's a good chance you'll never venture farther than Condado Beach.
+If you're staying in San Juan and want to stretch on the sands, you won't need to venture farther than Condado Beach.
 For many sun-lovers, that's just fine.
-Condado is framed by a string of high-rise hotels and resort complexes, plus it's ground-zero for water sports and beach bars in Greater San Juan.
-Families, however, sometimes forego these sands for one of the government-run beaches, or balnearios, because Condado's beach's tide is often too strong for young swimmers.
+Condado is framed by a string of high-rise hotels and resort complexes, plus it's ground zero for water sports and beach bars.
+Families, however, sometimes forego these sands for one of the government-run beaches, or balnearios, because Condado beach's tide is often too strong for young swimmers.

-Travelers say you won't be disappointed with Condado, as long as you recognize it's not a remote strip of sand, but rather a beach that sits alongside a bustling city.
-But its proximity to so many hotels and resorts has its perks when it comes to being tourist-friendly.
-According to one TripAdvisor reviewer, the beach has "loungers and umbrellas for rent, waiters around to provide drinks" and is a "great place to just relax."
+According to past travelers, you won't be disappointed with Condado, as long as you recognize it's not a remote strip of sand, but rather a beach that sits alongside a bustling city.
+But its proximity to so many hotels and resorts makes it all the more tourist-friendly.

 Condado Beach is free to access and is open daily from dawn to dusk.
-If you drive to the beach, you will likely have to pay an hourly fee to park in a local parking garage.
+If you drive to the beach, you will likely have to pay a fee to park in a local parking garage.
 Beach umbrellas and chairs are available to rent as well.
 You can access the beach at several different stretches along Ashford Avenue.